admiracloud/admira-containers/README.md

 # admiractl

 admiractl is a system container manager for Linux containers.
-Contrary to docker, it aims to provide containers as VMs and all the functionality necessary to manage those in just a single binary/executable.

-It provides both a cli as well as a socket API
+It aims to provide containers as faster alternatives to virtual machines (VMs) with all the functionality necessary to manage those, including hardware resources, OS templates, network and storage, everything in just a single binary/executable which provides both a cli as well as a socket API.

+## Minimum requirements

+Because it is meant to be used only with cgroups v2, the minimum requirements are:

+- Linux Kernel version is 5.8 or later
+- Linux distribution with cgroups v2 enabled (see respective section below)

 ## Installation